ericsfeed/react-native-navi/README.md

 Expo Snack
 [Click here to open the snack](https://snack.expo.dev/@dotterpop1/github.com-ericsfeed-react-native-navi?platform=web)

 3. Using Expo - download Expo Go from the app store, and then use this QR CODE to run the app.
+This method will allow using native features like local authentication and photo upload.

 ![expo qr code](assets/qrcodeAug21.png)